 - Radon is the leading cause of lung cancer among non-smokers and the second leading cause of lung cancer overall (after smoking)

 The only way to know how much radon is in your home is to test for it.

 How to test?

-- After three months, collect the detector and mail it to a laboratory for analysis and results.
+- After three months, mail to a laboratory for analysis and results.

-- If your home has high radon levels (200 Becquerels per cubic metre is the Canadian radon guideline), The Lung Association suggests you contact a certified radon mitigator.
+If your home has high radon levels (200 Becquerels per cubic metre is the Canadian radon guideline), Health Canada recommends you contact a certified radon mitigator.